 Enjoy the festive season while honouring your low-waste commitment.

 This time of the year is filled with family, friends, food and good times.
-It is easy to get wrapped up in the cheer of it all and forget about your commitments to live a low-waste lifestyle.
-Here are a few tips to support the environment while still having a magical holiday.
+It is easy to get wrapped up in the celebrations and forget about your commitments to living a low-waste lifestyle.
+Here are a few sustainable tips to support your dedication, while still having a festive holiday.

 Low Waste Gift Giving

 - Giving home-made gifts.
-Wherever your skill lies, use it to create your own gifts.
-Baked goods, art, photography, essential oils, body care products or woodwork.
-Call upon your creativity and to upcycle and create a one-of-a-kind gift.
+Use your unique skill set to create your own meaningful gifts.
+Whether it be ceramics, baking, art, photography, essential oils, body care or woodwork, it will be unique and special.

 - Living Gifts.
-Perennials (such as Agapanthus, Dahlias or herbs) are always a good choice as your gift will return year after year.
-A blossoming Christmas Lily is something to look forward to each year and a fruit tree becomes a yearly harvest.
+Perennials (such as Agapanthus, Dahlias or herbs) are a lovely gift that will return year after year.
+A blossoming Christmas lily provides beauty each year and a fruit tree becomes a yearly harvest.

 - Sustainable swaps.
-Gift an easy to swap, zero waste option to replace everyday items, such as beeswax wraps, mesh produce bags, stainless steel water bottle or a reusable coffee mug.
+Gift a zero waste product to replace everyday items, such as: beeswax wraps, mesh produce bags, a stainless steel water bottle or a reusable coffee mug.
 Simple swaps are a supportive way to introduce new ideas to friends and family who may not be as aware.

 Low Waste Gift Wrapping

 - Be Prepared.
-In the excitement of gift-giving, we might forget about recycling or saving materials.
+In the excitement of gift opening, it’s easy to forget to recycle or save materials.
 Be prepared with 2 bags: one to store reusable bags, boxes, ribbons and bows, and the other to collect paper that is recyclable.

 Low Waste Menu and Celebrations

 - Reusable containers.
 If your Christmas menu is extensive, be prepared to store it properly and feast all week long.
 Avoid plastic wrap by using your own containers.
-Most food keeps better and lasts longer in sealed containers.
-Ask family members to bring a container for left overs – no one will complain about taking a little something away with them!
+Ask family members to bring a container for left overs.
+No one will complain about taking something delicious home!